Table of Contents

 Why Getting out of Debt is Difficult

 Credit debt is easy to obtain, but getting rid of it is a different story.
 The reason for this is due to the way creditors set it up.
 High interest rates, minimum payment plans, and ultimately the ability to use credit for almost anything are the top reasons trying to get out of debt is so difficult.
 By becoming aware of how your debt is affected by these factors, you will have all the tools you need to break free from the debt cycle and repay all your loans in the quickest way possible.

 One of the most influential aspects of your debt lies within the interest rates.
 Understanding how this works is the first step in taking control of your debt.

 In the examples already presented you were able to see just how much impact interest rates can have on your debt.
 The higher the interest rate, the longer it will take to pay down your debt due to the monthly interest accrued.

 Every debt is made up of principle and interest.
 The interest accrued on your credit debt will determine how much of each monthly payment is available to pay down the principle of your debt.

 The principle owed is what you actually borrowed.
 Interest is what is added to the money you borrowed based on the interest rate.
+You need to repay on both the principle and the interest.
 When you make a monthly payment it’s important to understand how much of your payment is going toward principle verses how much of that is added to your debt in interest.